 If the Senate fails to act soon to approve the president’s five bipartisan National Labor Relations Board nominees, many workplace protections could functionally disappear in August.

-Keith Miller is a Research Assistant with the Economic Policy team at American Progress.
+Keith Miller is a Research Associate with the Economic Policy team at American Progress.
 His research focuses on labor-force development and worker protections.
 Prior to taking his current position, Keith worked as an intern and contracted author at American Progress, with his work focusing primarily on infrastructure investment.
 Keith earned a master’s degree in public […]

 Report Leveraging additional private investment will help close our nation’s infrastructure-funding gap and enable the completion of hundreds of critical projects that will provide substantial economic returns for American taxpayers.